Rodolfoarv/Mars-Explorer-AI-with-Python-/README.md

 # TODO

+- Refactor

 ## Individual

-- Make the hole(ship) spawn on a random coordinate
+- Improve colisions
-- Add radar to the hole, in order for the ants to return
+- User input to start the game
-- Add collision between the ant and the rock.
+- Documentation

 ## Group

+- Make the ant eat the crumbs to grab a leaf
-- Refactor the individual implementation to use it into a group implementation
+- Add the collision and random exploring individual implementation